 We have all been trained to think of ourselves as individual achievers.
 We imagine ourselves to be isolated beings who go through the world make choices and doing things.
 This talk will present you with an alternative view.
 Maybe the things that we appear to do are not actually happening due to us.
 Maybe they are emerging out of the entire circumstance that we find ourselves in.
 In this talk we will use examples from the worlds of sports and music to explore how things really happen.
 In the end you will leave realizing that you are never a solo actor in the universe.
 The entire universe is alive and intelligent and it does things – and some of the things that it does happen with your help.

-Listen to past events in this series
+Listen or download past events in this series

 - #1: Jan 23 - John Dewey and the Evolution of American Education Jeff Carreira 1:07:11